Desloratadine/ pseudoephedrine sustained-release tablets

 If OVERDOSE is suspected:

-Store desloratadine/pseudoephedrine sustained-release tablets at 77 degrees F (25 degrees C).
+Store desloratadine/pseudoephedrine sustained-release tablets at room temperature, between 59 and 86 degrees F (15 and 30 degrees C).
 Avoid exposure to temperatures above 86 degrees F (30 degrees C).
 Store away from heat, moisture, and light.
 Do not store in the bathroom.
 Keep desloratadine/pseudoephedrine sustained-release tablets out of the reach of children and away from pets.

 - If you have any questions about desloratadine/pseudoephedrine sustained-release tablets, please talk with your doctor, pharmacist, or other health care provider.

-- Desloratadine/pseudoephedrine sustained-release tablets is to be used only by the patient for whom it is prescribed.
+- Desloratadine/pseudoephedrine sustained-release tablets are to be used only by the patient for whom it is prescribed.
 Do not share it with other people.

 - If your symptoms do not improve or if they become worse, check with your doctor.

 - Check with your pharmacist about how to dispose of unused medicine.

 This information should not be used to decide whether or not to take desloratadine/pseudoephedrine sustained-release tablets or any other medicine.
 Only your health care provider has the knowledge and training to decide which medicines are right for you.
 This information does not endorse any medicine as safe, effective, or approved for treating any patient or health condition.
 This is only a brief summary of general information about desloratadine/pseudoephedrine sustained-release tablets.
 It does NOT include all information about the possible uses, directions, warnings, precautions, interactions, adverse effects, or risks that may apply to desloratadine/pseudoephedrine sustained-release tablets.
 This information is not specific medical advice and does not replace information you receive from your health care provider.
 You must talk with your health care provider for complete information about the risks and benefits of using desloratadine/pseudoephedrine sustained-release tablets.